Mortgage Down Payment Loans — Buy Your Home Sooner

 Requires every lender to disclose the exact APR, total finance charge, monthly payment amount, and full repayment schedule before you sign.
 Lakewood down payment borrowers must receive the same disclosures as any other borrower — no exceptions.

-Equal Credit Opportunity Act — 15 U.S.C. § 1691
+Understanding the Equal Credit Opportunity Act — 15 U.S.C. § 1691

 Prohibits lenders from discriminating based on race, color, religion, national origin, sex, marital status, age, or receipt of public assistance.
 You must receive a written denial with specific reasons within 30 days if your application is declined.